teoks0199/tp/docs/UserGuide.md

 `review-item s/STALL_INDEX i/ITEM_INDEX r/ITEM_RATING d/ITEM_DESCRIPTION`

 **Example:**
-You wish to review the first item in the first stall after visiting the stall.
+You wish to review the chicken cutlet from the Japanese Stall as it was delicious.
 <div markdown="block" class="alert alert-white">

-Reviewing the item:
+Reviewing a specific item from a specific stall

 1. Type `review-item s/1 i/1 r/4 d/Very Flavourful` into the _Command Box_.
 1. Press `Enter` to execute.